-For noncompressed mode, the Common field of an EHT-SIG content channel contains information regarding the resource unit allocation such as the RU assignment to be used in the EHT modulated fields of the PPDU, the RUs allocated for MU-MIMO and the number of users in MU-MIMO allocations.
-The Common field is defined in 36.3.11.8.3 (Comment field for noncompressed mode).
+For OFDMA transmission, the Common field of an EHT-SIG content channel contains information regarding the resource unit allocation such as the RU assignment to be used in the EHT modulated fields of the PPDU, the RUs allocated for MU-MIMO and the number of users in MU-MIMO allocations.
+In OFDMA transmission, the Common field of EHT-SIG content channel consists of one encoding block when EHT MU PPDU is 20/40/80 MHz PPDU and it consists of two encoding blocks when EHT-MU PPDU is 160/320 MHz PPDU.
+The first encoding block contains the U-SIG overflow information and two RU allocation subfields and the second encoding block includes all remaining 2 RU allocation subfields and 6 RU allocation subfields for 160MHz and 320MHz, respectively.
+Each encoding block of the Common field contains the CRC and Tail, separately.
+The Common field for OFDMA transmission is defined in 36.3.11.8.3 (Comment field for OFDMA transmission).
 The configuration of the Common field regarding the position and number of CRC and Tail subfields is TBD for an EHT MU PPDU sent to multiple users.
 For an EHT PPDU sent to a single user, it is TBD.
 For the compressed mode, it is TBD.
 For an EHT NDP, it is TBD.
+In non-OFDMA transmission, the Common field of an EHT-SIG content channel does not contain the RU allocation subfield.
+For non-OFDMA transmission except for EHT sounding NDP, the Common field of the EHT-SIG content channel is encoded together with the first user field and this encoding block contains of CRC and Tail.
+For EHT sounding NDP, the Common field of the EHT-SIG content channel consists of U-SIG overflow information, CRC, and Tail.
+The Common field for non-OFDMA transmission is defined in 36.3.11.8.4 (Common field for non-OFDMA transmission).

+Figure 36-38 EHT-SIG content channel format for non-OFDMA transmission to a single user

+Figure 36-39 EHT-SIG content channel format for EHT sounding NDP

+Figure 36-40 EHT-SIG content channel format for non-OFDMA transmission to multiple users

 The union of the User Specific fields in the EHT-SIG content channels contains information for all users in the PPDU on how to decode their payload.
-As shown in Figure 36-35 (EHT-SIG content channel format (TBD)), the User Specific field is organized into User Block fields that in turn contain User fields.
+As shown in Figure 36-35 (OFDMA transmission if BW is 20/40/80 MHz (TBD)), Fiure 36-36 (EHT-SIG content channel format for OFDMA transmission if BW is 160MHz), and Figure 36-37 (EHT-SIG content channel format for OFDMA transmission if BW is 320MHz), the User Specific field is organized into User Block fields that in turn contain User fields in OFDMA transmission.
+And, as shown in Figure 36-38 (EHT-SIG content channel format for non-OFDMA transmission to a single user), Figure 36-40 EHT-SIG content channel format for non-OFDMA transmission to multipler users, in the non-OFDMA transmission except for EHT sounding NDP, the User Specific field is organized into User block fields that in turn contain User fields excepted for the first User field.
 See 36.3.11.8.5 (User Specific field) for a description of the contents of the User Specific field.
+The contents of the User Specific field is described in 36.3.11.8.5 (User Specific field).
 It is TBD for an EHT MU PPDU sent to a single user.
 For the compressed mode, it is TBD.
 For an EHT NDP, it is TBD.

-Comment field for noncompressed mode
+Common field for OFDMA transmission